Cazka/dieptool/README.md

 #### `01` update

 This packet is used to update user information.
-A user information contains a ID and is followed by the information.
+A user information contains an update-ID followed by the information.
-Its possible to update more than one information by repeating the id+string.
+Its possible to update more than one information by repeating the id+string pattern.

 Currently all user information: